FTP full form in networking is File Transfer Protocol. It provides a standardized method for transferring files between clients and servers.

 ● FTP Server: This is the software that runs on a remote machine and responds to requests from FTP clients.
 It hosts files and manages incoming connections, allowing users to access and manipulate files on the server.

-FTP uses two distinct communication channels:
+It uses two distinct communication channels:

 ● Control Channel:

 This channel handles all command and control information.
 When a client connects to an FTP server, it establishes a control connection to send commands (like login, change directory, etc.) and receive responses from the server.
+It operates over port 21.

 ● Data Channel:

 The data channel is dedicated to the transfer of actual file content.
 When a file is requested for upload or download, this channel is used to transmit the data.
+It generally uses port 20 for active mode, but may use a random port in passive mode.

-FTP can operate in two modes, affecting how the data channel is established:
+The File Transfer Protocol operates in two modes, affecting how the data channel is established:

 ● Active Mode:

 In active mode, the client opens a random port and informs the server to connect back to that port for data transfer.
+This mode can present challenges, especially with firewalls that may block incoming connections to the client.

 ● Passive Mode:

+In passive mode, the server opens a random port and tells the client to connect to it for data transfer.
 This mode is often preferred in environments with firewalls or NAT (Network Address Translation) devices, as it avoids issues with incoming connections.

 FTP maintains state throughout a session, which includes: